merryt/googleDrive_to_JAM/markdown/a-good-programmer-is.md

----
+\-\--

-Title: A GOOD PROGRAMMER IS…
+Title: A GOOD PROGRAMMER IS...

-Date: 2016\-6\-1
+Date: 2016-6-1

 Author: Tyler

----
+\-\--

-*A good programmer is someone who always looks both ways before crossing a one\-way street\.*
+> *A good programmer is someone who always looks both ways before
+> crossing a one-way street.*

 \- Doug Linder